- Academic Affairs

 Health Benefits Enrollment

+How to Enroll: As a new employee, you have 60 calendar days from the date you begin employment to choose your benefit programs.
 UMB uses Maryland’s SPS Workday for employee health benefits management.
 SPS Workday allows UMB employees to view their current benefits, make benefits elections if they are new employees, or make changes to their benefits during an open enrollment period or after a qualifying life event.